cyberbotics/webots-doc/guide/verifying-your-graphics-driver-installation.md

 Intel graphics adapters.
 However this is unsupported and may work or not, without any guarantee.
 Some users reported success with some Intel graphics cards after installing the latest version of the driver.
-Graphics drivers from Intel may be obtained from the `Intel download center web site`.
-Linux graphics drivers from Intel may be obtained from the `Intel Linux Graphics web site`.
+Graphics drivers from Intel may be obtained from the [Intel download center web site](http://downloadcenter.intel.com).
+Linux graphics drivers from Intel may be obtained from the [Intel Linux Graphics web site](http://intellinuxgraphics.org).
 If some graphical bugs subsist, changing the "RTT prefered mode" from the Webots OpenGL Preferences from "Framebuffer Object" to "Pixelbuffer Object" or "Direct Copy" may fix the problems.
 However, this may also impact the 3D performance.

 ### Upgrading your graphics driver